mstewart1409/discord-server-bridge/README.md

 # Introduction

-This application is a bot that synchronizes messages between Discord and Telegram.
+This application is a bot that synchronizes messages between Discord and remote server.
 It listens for new messages, edits, and deletions on both platforms and mirrors these actions on the other platform.

-The bot is written in Python and uses the discord.py and python-telegram-bot libraries to interact with the Discord and Telegram APIs, respectively.
-It uses asyncio for asynchronous I/O and threading to run the Discord and Telegram bots concurrently.
+The bot is written in Python and uses the discord.py library to interact with the Discord and Backend server, respectively.
+It uses asyncio for asynchronous I/O and threading to run the Discord and Flask bots concurrently.

 The bot is designed to be run in a Docker container for easy deployment and isolation.
 Development is facilitated by pre-commit for managing git hooks and Poetry for dependency management.